eaneto/dotfiles/README.md

 # scripts and config

-### I created this repo just to have quick access to my config files whenever necessary.
+I created this repo just to have quick access to my configuration files in a fresh install, and use my scripts.
+Feel free to do whatever you want with it.